CUBRID/cubrid-manual/en/ha.rst

     This option restores a database to the path specified in the database location file(databases.txt).
 For further information, see -u of :ref:`restoredb`

+.. option:: -k, --keys-file-path=PATH

+    This option specifies the path of the key file required to restore.
+For more information, see :ref:`restoredb`.

 Example Scenarios of Building Replication
 -----------------------------------------